renuo/i18n-docs/README.md

 * import/export YAML files with a Google Spreadsheet
 * check YAML files for missing translations (`rake i18n:find_missing_keys`)

+## Tests

+Verify the quality of this gem by checking out this repo and running:

+    bundle install
+    rake test

 ## Usage

 ### Configuration